 Trump Visits Shooting Victims, First Responders In Las Vegas

-President Trump and first lady Melania Trump traveled to Las Vegas Wednesday to show their support for the victims of Sunday's shooting massacre.
+President Trump and first lady Melania Trump arrived in Las Vegas Wednesday to show their support for the victims of Sunday's shooting massacre.

-The Trumps were scheduled to visit a hospital to meet with survivors of the shooting.
+The Trumps visited University Medical Center to meet with survivors of the shooting, doctors and nurses.
 They also planned to meet with police, paramedics and volunteers who helped to prevent an even greater loss of life.

 "We're going to pay our respects and to see the police who have done really a fantastic job in a very short time," Trump told reporters before leaving the White House.
 "It's a very, very sad day for me, personally."